refinedmods/refinedstorage2/doc/architecture/decision/006-no-persistent-networks.md

 ## Decision

-Networks cannot be persisted in Refined Storage 2.
+Networks cannot be persisted in Refined Storage.
 They need to be loaded in memory.

-Network nodes cannot be persisted in Refined Storage 2.
+Network nodes cannot be persisted in Refined Storage.
 All persistent data should be stored on corresponding the block entity.

 ## Consequences